zapier/zapier-platform/packages/cli/README.md

 $ zapier env:set 1.0.0 CLIENT_ID=1234
 $ zapier env:set 1.0.0 CLIENT_SECRET=abcd
 ```
-> Note: When you run `zapier init`, you'll be presented with a list of templates to start with.
-Pick the one that matches a feature you'll need (such as "dynamic-dropdown" for an integration with [dynamic dropdown fields](#dynamic-dropdowns)), or select "minimal" for an integration with only the essentials.
-[View more example apps here](https://github.com/zapier/zapier-platform/tree/main/example-apps).

 You should now have a working local app.
 You can run several local commands to try it out.